capnproto/capnproto/doc/language.md

 $corge(string = "hello", number = 123);
 {% endhighlight %}

+## Advanced Topics

+### Inlining Structs

+Say you have a small struct which you know will never add new fields.
+For efficiency, you may want instance of this struct to be "inlined" into larger structs where it is used.
+This saves eight bytes of space per usage (the size of a pointer) and may improve cache locality.

+To inline a struct, you must first declare that it has fixed-width, and specify the sizes of its data and pointer sections:

+{% highlight capnp %}
+struct Point16 fixed(4 bytes) {
+  x @0 :UInt16;
+  y @1 :UInt16;
+}

+struct Name fixed(2 pointers) {
+  first @0 :Text;
+  last @1 :Text;
+}

+struct TextWithHash fixed(8 bytes, 1 pointers) {
+  hash @0 :UInt64;
+  text @1 :Text;
+}
+{% endhighlight %}

+The compiler will produce an error if the specified size is too small to hold the defined fields, so if you are unsure how much space you need, simply delcare your struct `fixed()` and the compiler will tell you.

+Once you have a fixed-width struct, you must explicitly declare it `Inline` at the usage site:

+{% highlight capnp %}
+struct Foo {
+  a @0 :Point16;          # NOT inlined
+  b @1 :Inline(Point16);  # inlined!
+}
+{% endhighlight %}

+### Inlining Lists and Data

+You may also inline fixed-length lists and data.

+{% highlight capnp %}
+struct Foo {
+  sha1Hash @0 :InlineData(20);  # 160-bit fixed-width.

+  vertex3 @1 :InlineList(Float32, 3);  # x, y, and z coordinates.

+  vertexList @2 :List(InlineList(Float32, 3));
+  # Much more efficient than List(List(Float32))!
+}
+{% endhighlight %}

+At this time, there is no `InlineText` because text almost always has variable length.

 ## Evolving Your Protocol

 A protocol can be changed in the following ways without breaking backwards-compatibility: